 Repeat the process of edging at least once in every month.
 You can also repeat it when you find the grass reappearing and growing beyond the edging line.
 Learn how to edge a lawn and garden.

-The article has come up with almost all aspects of a lawn edger from definition to how to use.
+The article has come up with almost all aspects of a lawn edger from definition to how to use it.
 We believe you can now select the best lawn edgers in the market too.
-It is never the end of the development as development is a continuous process.
-Please feel free to share if any idea peeps in your brain.
+It is never the end of development as development is a continuous process.
+Please feel free to share any ideas in your mind.
 Happy lawn care.